Strong Bases Vs Weak Bases And Strong Nucleophiles Vs Weak

 Another trend is the exploration of alternative solvents that can enhance nucleophilicity and basicity.
 Ionic liquids and supercritical fluids offer unique solvent properties that can improve reaction rates and yields.
 These solvents can also be more environmentally friendly than traditional organic solvents, aligning with the growing emphasis on sustainable chemistry.

-The study of supramolecular chemistry has also shed light on the role of non-covalent interactions in influencing basicity and nucleophilicity.
-Host-guest complexes, in which a nucleophile or base is encapsulated within a larger molecule, can alter the reactivity of the encapsulated species.
+The study of supramolecular chemistry has also walk through the role of non-covalent interactions in influencing basicity and nucleophilicity.
+Day to day, host-guest complexes, in which a nucleophile or base is encapsulated within a larger molecule, can alter the reactivity of the encapsulated species.
 These systems can be used to create artificial enzymes that mimic the catalytic activity of natural enzymes.

 Tips and Expert Advice: Practical Applications and Real-World Examples